AidanW-98/AidanMcKenzie/aidan-mckenzie/_posts/2024-07-12-fairytales-and-firesides.markdown

 - A dance class of sorts, possible Salsa
 - And many others too...

-The GreenPeace stage was getting firmly established as my favourite.
-Good music so far, great stage design, a skate rank, and lots of vegan food stalls nearby.
 Back home the stories around the fire continued, I could even see that these storytellers got a bit nervous at times and had the stories well rehearsed.
-The forced-links between were of note too - "oh ye alright there lad?
+The forced-links between were getting desperate - "oh ye alright there lad?
 Whatcha doing, drinking tea?
 Tell you what - I was once drinking coffee.
 Ya know where?
 Madagascar! {strap in for a super crazy storytime}".
 I didn't mind at all, as long as I wasn't hungry.

 ## The Hole Opens: 28th - 30th June